isomerpages/govtech-stp/_returning-singapore-citizen-and-pr/overview.md

 ---
 Overseas-based Singapore Citizens (SC) / Permanent Residents (PR) can return to Singapore without the need for any Entry Approvals.
 That said, all returning SC/PRs will be subject to the prevailing travel health control measures that is determined based on their travel history 21 days before arriving in Singapore.

 The table below is a quick overview of the key lane features and requirements.
-Returning SC/PRs should refer to this guide on the general entry process.
 Non-SC/PRs, including those who are returning to Singapore with an SC/PR family member will require an Entry Approval and should refer to <a href="https://safetravel.ica.gov.sg/arriving/overview">this page</a> for the available Safe Travel options.

 <p style="font-size:16px;">For mobile users, please scroll right for more information.</p>
 <table>